CS5610-Khoury-Lionelle/LabMagicEightBall/Instructions/README.md

 document.addEventListener("DOMContentLoaded", initializeEventListeners);
 ```

-:task: Write comments in the typescript describing what each function does (and lines if the line isn't clear).
+:fire: Write comments in the typescript describing what each function does (and lines if the line isn't clear).
 This may seem tedious, but it will help you get a better idea of what is going on.
 Make sure you have at least one line that highlights what `const` does for part of the variable declaration.

 :memo: [Discussion Item]: What is an event listener?
 Why would that be essential for webpages?